 Liberated By Upward Mobility

-Until late in 2014 bikes were lifted to and lowered from the mezzanine with a forklift.
-It was an involved process, requiring a bike to be strapped to a pallet, with one man operating the forklift and another two men needed to position the pallet securely on the forks.
+Until 2014 bikes were lifted to and lowered from the mezzanine with a forklift.
+It was an involved process, requiring a bike to be strapped to a pallet, with one man operating the forklift and another two needed to position the pallet securely on the forks.

-Only a few members of Chester’s FtL staff were trained for the labor intensive and time consuming process, and, as each had other primary duties, bikes often accumulated in the bay area.
+Only several members of the Chester’s FtL staff were trained for the labor intensive and time consuming process, and, as each had other primary duties, bikes often accumulated in the bay area.

 Chester’s FtL General Manager John Dempsey recollected, “The buildup of product in the bay was a nuisance, but the bigger issue was the safety of our people involved in the lifting process.
 Using a forklift was a shaky process at best.”

-Dempsey eventually consulted with Florida Lifts, a Boynton Beach, FL provider of residential and commercial lift products, and learned that a vertical reciprocating conveyor (VRC) was what he was looking for.
+After consulting with Florida Lifts, a Boynton Beach, FL provider of residential and commercial lift products, he realized a vertical reciprocating conveyor was what he was trying to find.

 Florida Lifts works with a wide variety of lift products, and had experience with VRCs.
 VRCs move materials, but not people, between multiple levels in factories, warehouses, institutions or anywhere that products or supplies need to move from one level to another.
 They have their own national code (ANSI/ASME B20.1) and are specifically exempt from the national elevator code.

-After a site visit and a requirements analysis, Florida Lifts recommended a PFlow 21 Series hydraulic VRC to better access Chester’s 14‘ high mezzanine.
-The investigative process began in the spring of 2014, and the lift was installed by Florida Lifts later that fall.
+After a site visit and a requirements analysis, Florida Lifts recommended a PFlow 21 Series hydraulic VRC to better access Chester’s FtL 14’ mezzanine.
+The investigative process began in the Spring and the lift was installed by Florida Lifts later that Fall.

 PFlow custom builds all VRCs to the specifications of each customer.
-The Chester’s 21 Series has a 2,000 load capacity, and a 6’ wide x 10’ long x 7’ high lift carriage, more than enough to handle the largest Harley’s, even if still in a crate.
+The Chester’s 21 Series has a 2,000 load capacity, and a 6’ 0” W x 10’ 0” L x 7’ 0” H lift carriage, more than enough to handle the largest Harley’s, even if still in a crate.

 The carriage is lifted and lowered by two hydraulic cylinders, mounted on the guide columns that straddle the carriage.
 The hydraulic technology provides cost-effective durability, allowing the lifts to operate continuously throughout the day, with installation costs and maintenance needs less than other lifting technologies.
-The VRC can be loaded and unloaded on both sides on the ground floor, with upper level access through a door to the mezzanine.
+The VRC can be loaded and unloaded on both sides of the ground floor, with upper access through an entrance door to the mezzanine.
 A trip up or down takes less than 30 seconds.

-The VRC has solved Chester’s FtL manpower issues and concerns with safety.
+The new hydraulic VRC has solved Chester’s FtL manpower issues and concerns with safety.
 After some initial training, most members of the staff can access a bike from the mezzanine single-handedly.